AltspaceVR/altspacevr-project-threejs/README.md

 Here are the defining features of the cursor algorithm that you should replicate:

-- The state of the cursor is represented as spherical coordinates on a sphere surrounding the player.
-So, as the user moves their mouse, you should be updating the coordinates of the cursor in this space.
+- The position of the cursor is stored as spherical coordinates on a sphere surrounding the player.
+As the user moves their mouse, you should be updating and storing the coordinates of the cursor in this spherical coordinate space, not in 2D screen space.
 - Sensitivity of the cursor to mouse movement should be adjustable via the `SENSITIVITY` property.
 - Each frame, a raycast from the eye is made based on the spherical coordinates, against all the selectable objects in the scene.
 In this project, selectedable objects are represented by the `furnitureGroup` which is defined for you.
 - If there is no collision, the cursor geometry should be scaled to the DEFAULT_CURSOR_SCALE and positioned on the surface of a large virtual sphere of radius SPHERE_RADIUS surrounding the player.